Vernon Ah Kee, Kaurna Language Ephemeral Public Art Project, 2018

 Yvonne Koolmatrie, Eel traps, 2009

-Location: Jeffrey Smart Building entrance foyer, University of South Australia, City West Campus.
+Location: Jeffrey Smart Building entrance foyer, UniSA, City West Campus.

 These woven-sedge eel traps—narrow at one end, curving and broadening to an inviting opening at the other––are typical of the work that has brought Yvonne Koolmatrie national and international recognition.
 Yvonne Koolmatrie is of the Ngarrindjeri people of the Coorong and River Murray region of South Australia and has worked to revive and maintain her people’s fibre-weaving traditions.
 She creates fine sculptural works that range from traditional forms, such as traps and baskets, to the far from traditional, including a hot-air balloon and a biplane.
 Koolmatrie says, ‘When I am weaving I feel no pain.
 For me the weaving is meditation.’